mihirchronicles/mihirchronicles.github.io/content/bookshelf/the-upanishads.md

 ---
-title: The Upanishads | Introduced and Translated by Eknath Easwaran
+title: The Upanishads by Eknath Easwaran
 date: "2025-10-30"
 path: "/bookshelf/the-upanishads"
 ---